ziyulu-uw/poissonrrr/README.md

 cd poissonrrr
 ```
 ### 2. Install
 p-RRR can be fitted on both CPU and GPU through PyTorch.
-To run the toy example here, GPU is not really necessary.
+GPU is not necessary to run the toy example here.

 #### 2.1.
 CPU-only version
 - Using Conda (tested):